standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 #### Setting up the VSCode Authoring

->*Note: VSCode UI screenshots in this section were taken from a MacOS environment.
+>**Note**: VSCode UI screenshots in this section were taken from a MacOS environment.
 While the overall functionality is the same across supported OS platforms, installation and configuration specifics might differ.
 Reference the VSCode documentation pertinent to your OS platform.

 * Download the [VSCode editor](https://code.visualstudio.com/).
 * Open VSCode, open the extensions panel, and search for the extension _vscode-lang-cimpl_.
 The figure below shows where to find VSCode extensions on MacOS (on Windows, navigate _View -> Extensions_).
 Alternatively, select the extension icon (the squarish icon on the far left).